akshatjain04/testserver-cucumber/README.md

 ## API Testing Vocabulary

-The included glue-code for API testing adds the following vocabular:
+The included glue-code for API testing adds the following vocabulary:

+...